starcanmd/DeepMindxUCL-Deep_Learning_Lectures/Notes/Introduction_to_Machine_Learning_and_AI.md

 Why does DeepMind work on games?

-* Microcosms of the real world: * Ground for real-world situations.
+* Microcosms of the real world: Ground for real-world situations.

-* Stimulate intelligence: * A diverse set of challenges.
+* Stimulate intelligence: A diverse set of challenges.

-* Good to test in simulations: * Large scale simulations.
+* Good to test in simulations: Large scale simulations.
 Thousands in parallel, faster than real life.

-* Measure progress and performance: * Comparability against human performance.
+* Measure progress and performance: Comparability against human performance.

 In deep reinforcement learning, the policy is parameterised by a neural network whose parameters we are trying to adapt for long-term success.

 ### Role of Deep Learning: ###

-* Enable end-to-end learning: Put the raw features and learn the desired input-output mapping.
+* Enables end-to-end learning: Put the raw features and learn the desired input-output mapping.
 Just need the loss, how you measure the success, and the architecture of the neural network.

 * We can put our prior knowledge into solution of our problem, making learning easier by less computing power and training data.